-All electronic records will be either physically destroyed or wiped.
-Deletion of the files simply by over-writing will not be sufficient, save that the data may be deleted pending the eventual physical destruction or wiping of the device in question.
+All electronic records will ultimately be either physically destroyed or wiped.
+Destruction of electronic records by deletion of the files without more will not be sufficient, but data may be deleted pending the eventual physical destruction or wiping of the device in question, in which instance the date of data disposal will be taken as the date of deletion.